patreeceeo/old-patreeceeo.github.io/index.markdown

 layout: art
 ---

 Hi!
-I'm Patrick Canfield, an artist with an affinity for games and comics.
-In a past life I was a software engineer, now I'm on a quest to turn my passion for art in to a career.
+I'm Patrick Canfield.
+I make art out of necessity.
+I'm particularly interested in visual arts that have a narrative, like comics, or are interactive, like video games.
+I have a background in software engineering which I now leverage in my pursuit of artistic excellence.
+Currently seeking pro bono work in not-for-profit contexts or paid work elsewise.